-The Company recognizes a loss allowance for expected credit losses (ECLs) on financial assets at amortized cost (including accounts receivable).
+The Company recognizes a loss allowance for expected credit losses (ECLs) on financial assets at amortized cost (including accounts receivable) at the end of each reporting period.

 The Company always recognizes lifetime ECLs for accounts receivable.
 For all other financial instruments, the Company recognizes lifetime ECLs when there has been a significant increase in credit risk since initial recognition.
 If, on the other hand, the credit risk on a financial instrument has not increased significantly since initial recognition, the Company measures the loss allowance for that financial instrument at an amount equal to 12-month ECLs.